At a glance

-- If you are looking at particular systems or models, you will often be able to research them online.
+- If you're looking at particular systems or models, you will often be able to research them online.

 - Seek expert advice about your options and get several written quotes to make sure you get the best system for your needs at the best price.
-You can speak to installers, building information centres, designers or retailers for advice.
+You can speak to installers, building information centres or retailers for advice.

 - Ask installers about any additional costs that may not be included in the quote.

-- Ask about the warranty and after-sales service and what help you'll get if you have questions about your installation in the future.
+- Ask about the warranty and after-sales service and what help you'll get if you have problems with your system in the future.

 Install your gas hot water system

 - Talk to your installer about the best place to locate your system.
-Position it close to laundries and bathrooms if possible to minimise pipe work and heat loss.
+Position it close to laundries, bathrooms and kitchens if possible to minimise pipe work and heat loss.

 - Make sure your pipes are insulated.